 Complaints of sexual harassment may be initiated either verbally or in writing to the senior vice president for admission and student success by (a) signing and delivering a written complaint, or by (b) presenting the complaint in person.
 In the event that the complaint is made in person, and the complainant decides to proceed formally, the complaint is documented in writing during the meeting and signed by the complainant.
 Specific procedures are found in the student handbook under "Policies: Sexual Harassment."

 Students with questions or concerns about Title IX, or who feel that they have been affected by discrimination, can contact any of the following individuals: senior vice president for adission and student success, dean of students, director of student conduct, ombudsman, compliance officer or Title IX coordinator by email at email@example.com.
 Specific procedures are found in the student handbook under "Policies: Nondiscrimination."

 Students who receive a written notice of loss of financial aid due to unsatisfactory progress may appeal in writing to the university by completing an Unsatisfactory Progress Appeal Form and submitting it to the financial aid office via email at firstname.lastname@example.org.
 The appeal must be received within 30 calendar days of the date on the unsatisfactory progress notification letter.
 A decision regarding the appeal is made in writing to the student within 30 calendar days following receipt of the appeal or receipt of additional information.
 The decision is final.

 Student account appeals

-Students with extenuating circumstances may appeal in writing to the university for refund or credit to the student accounts office by email at email@example.com.
-Such appeals must be initiated during the quarter for which the refund or credit is requested.
-The student will receive a written response within 30 calendar days of the date of the written appeal.
+Students with extenuating circumstances may appeal to the university by emailing email@example.com for refund or credit.
+Such appeals must be initiated within 30 days of the end of the quarter for which the refund or credit is requested and should include supporting documentation when relevant.
+The student will receive an email response within 30 calendar days of the date of the written appeal.
 The decision is final.